-Panelists on this intermediate level session will cover current trends in O-1B and O-1A adjudication, as well as the role of an agent petitioner.
-They also will provide expert insight and reflections on USCIS's 2022 policy guidelines for O-1A STEM cases and the usages of comparable evidence.
-Additionally, panelists will address practical considerations when working with clients to build the best case.
+Panelists for this intermediate session will cover current trends in O-1B and O-1A adjudication, as well as the role of an agent petitioner.
+They also will provide expert insights and reflections on USCIS's 2022 policy guidelines for O-1A STEM cases and the usages of comparable evidence.
+Finally, panelists will address practical considerations when working with clients to build the best case.

-- Standards and criteria for business, athletics, and education (O-1A) vs. arts and motion pictures - Who may serve as an agent?
-What are the benefits and pitfalls? - Recent policy changes - New guidance on STEM fields - o The use of Kazarian analysis in O-1A - Advising clients in the crafting and production of documentation of extraordinary ability - The attorney's role in crafting expert testimonials
+- Standards and criteria for business, athletics, and education (O-1A) vs. arts and motion pictures - Who may serve as an agent and the benefits and pitfalls - Recent policy changes - New guidance on STEM fields - The use of Kazarian analysis in O-1A - Advising clients in the crafting and production of documentation of extraordinary ability - The attorney's role in crafting expert testimonials